-Amazon Prime Day is one of the most anticipated shopping events of the year and Slickdeals sees that play out in real time across our community of deal-seeking shoppers.
-Here are the top findings from Prime Day 2025 and how brands and retailers can leverage them for a successful 2026 event with Slickdeals.
+Amazon Prime Day is one of the most anticipated shopping events of the year, and Slickdeals sees that play out in real time across our community of deal-seeking shoppers.
+With Prime Day 2026 on the horizon, we're sharing our top findings from last year's event so brands and retailers can go in with a clear picture of what drives results and where the biggest opportunities are hiding.

 One of the most strategically important findings from our analysis is that Prime Day is not just a four-day event for shoppers on Slickdeals.
 It is closer to a three-week window of heightened activity.